Aaron Ramsey: Cardiff City

-Following Ramsey's impressive performance in the 2–1 FA Cup quarter-final win over Middlesbrough it was revealed that Manchester United manager Sir Alex Ferguson had talked to Cardiff boss Dave Jones to inquire about Ramsey, who were later joined by Arsenal and Everton in following his progress.
+Following Ramsey's impressive performance in the 2–1 FA Cup quarter-final win over Middlesbrough it was revealed that Manchester United manager Sir Alex Ferguson had talked to Cardiff manager Dave Jones to inquire about Ramsey, who were later joined by Arsenal and Everton in following his progress.
 Ramsey in fact grew up a Manchester United fan, but in the end he decided not to join them.
 Cardiff chairman Peter Ridsdale told the BBC that Arsenal's bid of £5 million up front had been accepted.
 Arsenal's bid did not include a loan clause that would allow Ramsey to stay at Cardiff for another season.
 Cardiff assistant manager and former Arsenal player and coach Terry Burton, who was credited for having brought through Ramsey, also helped recommend him to Arsenal manager Arsène Wenger, having retained a longstanding connection to the club.
 During the transfer negotiations, Burton also advised that Ramsey join Arsenal, citing the similarity between the player and the club's overall style of play.